xlegend1024/MTC_AzureAILabs/Lab01 - Image Classification with Custom Vision Service/Step1-EnvSetup/README.md

 ## Install Custom Vision Service SDK
 As indicated in the lab's prerequisities, you should have Anaconda for Python 3 pre-installed.
 If you don't, now is the time.
-You can install the SDK in the default 'conda' environment or if you prefer you can create a new `conda` environment.
+You can install the SDK in the existing `conda` environment (including the default one) or if you prefer you can create a new `conda` environment.

 If you prefer to create the new environment follow this steps:

 On MacOS/Linux:

 ```